 modified, or removed.

-The one-liner will follow the rules below on retrieving the property from your properties file:
+The function will follow the rules below on retrieving the property from your properties file:

 - From the